Battle of Sedan (1940): 2nd Panzer Division at Donchery

 The 2nd Panzer had been given the most difficult job.
-Its advance through the Ardennes trapped and delayed it in nearly 250 km of traffic.
+Its advance through the Ardennes was delayed by nearly 250 km of traffic.
 Consequently, it arrived late at Donchery, after the 1st and 10th Panzer Divisions had initiated their assaults across the Meuse.
 Due to a combination of its being late and the attacks of its sister units, the enemy defences were alerted in advance of the 2nd Panzer's offensive.
 Crossing at the extreme western end of the Sedan sector on the Donchery axis, it was forced to advance across open terrain for the last 3 km before reaching the bridgehead.
-This subjected the division to fire from Donchery and the Bellevue Castle's 75mm artillery casemates, located slightly to the east of the town.
-Several boats were tied to the Panzers and dragged across, but the tanks were knocked out.
+This subjected the division to fire from Donchery and the Bellevue Castle's 75mm artillery, located slightly to the east of the town.
+Several boats were tied to the panzers and dragged across, but the tanks were knocked out.
 The bulk of the 174 artillery pieces available to the French at Sedan were concentrated on the 2nd Panzer Division's front.
 Most were located in the bunkers on the south side of the river Meuse-Donchery sector.
-Some of the French 102nd Infantry division's batteries also joined in from the north west, at Charleville.
+Some of the French 102nd Infantry Division's batteries also joined in from the north-west, at Charleville.
 The only way to respond was with howitzers but the 2nd Panzer Division had handed its heavy howitzers over to the 1st Panzer.
-Only 24 guns remained and they did not arrive on the battlefield until 17:00.
+Only 24 guns remained, and they did not arrive on the battlefield until 17:00.
 When they arrived, they had only had a couple of shells per gun owing to the logistical tailback in the Ardennes.

 All attempts to land on the southern side of the Meuse failed.
 Fortunately for Guderian, the 1st Panzer Division succeeded in crossing the Meuse in the centre (see above).
-Once completed, it headed into the right (eastern) flank of the French at Donchery.
+Once across, it headed into the right (eastern) flank of the French at Donchery.
 Some of its units cleared the Meuse bend.
-Assault Engineers and 1st Panzer Division neutralised the guns at Bellevue Castle, and cleared the bunker positions along the Meuse from the rear.
+Assault engineers and the 1st Panzer Division neutralised the guns at Bellevue Castle and cleared the bunker positions along the Meuse from the rear.
 The artillery falling on the 2nd Panzer Division's eastern flank was stopped.
 With the threat of artillery fire on its right flank removed, the units on the 2nd Panzer's left flank crossed the river and infiltrated the French positions opposite Donchery at 20:00.
 Heavy French fire continued from the bunkers in front of Donchery on the south side of the Meuse.
 It was not until 22:20, in darkness, that regular ferrying missions enabled the reinforcement of the German bridgehead.